 It was still touch and go whether Lisa would be ok, but a day in bed and a good night’s sleep ridded the worst of the bug.
 Off we went.
 After a light breakfast (we heard the flights could be a little stomach-churning), we were collected at 8am.

-The flight company we were booked with was Aero Paracas, one with a very good reputation.
+We were booked in to fly with AeroParacas, a tour operators with one of the best reputations.
 Their planes certainly looked in good nick – one was taking off just as we arrived, and its engine purred beautifully as it glided into the air.
 This helped to settle any last-minute nerves.

 Inside the airport we went through a frustrating mass of procedure.
-We showed our passports and filled out forms at the Aero Paracas desk.
+We showed our passports and filled out forms at the AeroParacas desk.
 We paid our airport tax at a separate kiosk.
 With all this done, we were advised to take a seat and wait to be called for our flight.

 We waited.
 And waited.
 And waited some more.
 After an hour and a half, everyone who had been in our minivan to the airport had taken their flight.
 What was happening?
-I asked the Aero Paracas desk receptionist, and she told me we just needed to keep waiting.
+I asked the desk receptionist, and she told me we just needed to keep waiting.